-- Review preceptor pack including clinical course objectives and evaluation form.
-Note: Packets are available through our Typhon tracking system (log-in instructions sent by email) and provided to you by the student on the first day of clinical. - 2.
+- 1. Review preceptor pack including clinical course objectives and evaluation form. - 2.
 Provide contact information by email and/or phone for faculty contact during the practicum. - 3.
-Submit an up-to-date CV through Typhon or to clinical contact. - 4.
+Submit an up-to-date CV. - 4.
 Function as a role model in the practicum setting. - 5.
 Facilitate learning opportunities while supervising no more than two students at a given time. - 6.
 Orient the student to the practicum site. - 7.
 Collaborate with faculty to review the progress of the student toward meeting practicum learning objectives.